 Student was just admitted to the CS major at the start of this semester and are requesting a required CS course where all sections are now full

 Student is using an approved equivalent prerequisite course that is not recognized in drop/add (ex.
 ECE 2514 for CS 1114, COMM 2014 for COMM 2004)

 Graduate student needs to register for an undergraduate course (level restriction)

 Graduating seniors must enter force-add requests as soon as possible.
 The longer a student waits to submit a request, the lower the likelihood that the request can be accommodated.

 Please note that instructors cannot override force/add decisions made by the department, so please do not approach your instructor for special permission to get into their course.
 If you have questions about a force/add request, CS majors or minors should contact their CS academic advisor.

 Requests are processed in priority order, so some requests may remain pending while higher-priority requests are processed.
-Requests received by 5pm August 13 will receive a response by 5:00pm Friday, August 20.
-Later requests will be processed by the deadline to add a course.
+All Winter requests will receive a response by 5:00 PM Wednesday, December 22.

 Submitting a force-add request is not a guarantee that the student will be added to a course.
 There are a variety of factors that go into the decision for a force-add request.